bethisrikanth/onering/doc/api/README.md

 Supports Plaintext, Where Applicable
 ------------------------------------

 JSON is the default serialization format for all responses, and is the ONLY acceptable format for submissions.
 Other formats can be returned for convenience in parsing the output.
-These formats include:
+These formats are specified using the `format=` query string.
+They include:

 * `format=yaml` : Returns the requested endpoint as a YAML document with the mimetype of `text/x-yaml`.
-* `format=txt`  : Returns the requested endpoint as `snake\_case\_key: value` pairs, one per line as mimetype `text/plain`.
+* `format=txt`  : Returns the requested endpoint as `snake_case_key: value` pairs, one per line as mimetype `text/plain`.

 For all other `format=` values, JSON objects or arrays will be returned with a mimetype of `application/json`.